neondatabase/website/next/content/docs/guides/vercel.md

 isDraft: true
 ---

-This guide describes how to integrate Neon with Vercel using the Neon integration from the [Vercel integration marketplace](https://vercel.com/integrations).
+This guide describes how to integrate Neon with your Vercel project using the [Neon integration from the Vercel marketplace](https://vercel.com/integrations).

 ## What the Neon integration does

+When you deploy the Neon-Vercel integration, you will select a Vercel project to add the integration to, and you will select a database from the `main` branch of your Neon project to connect to.
+The database you select is associated with your production environment in Vercel.
+The integration also creates a development branch in Neon, which has a copy of your database.
+The integration automatically adds production and development environment variables to your Vercel project settings.

-The Neon-Vercel integration connects your Vercel project to your Neon project.
-If you use [preview deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) in Vercel, which are available by default for all Vercel projects, Neon automatically creates a database branch for each preview deployment.
-This actin occurs when the GitHub branch created by the preview deployment is observed.
-The integration also sets Vercel preview environment variables to allow your preview deployment to connect to the Neon database branch.
+If you use [preview deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) in Vercel, which are available by default for all Vercel projects, the integration automatically creates a database branch for each preview deployment.

 ## Prerequisites